ericrogler/Green-Book/Z004_Management_General_Teaching.md

 - Example 2: Accounting for differences in culture, resources, and student behavior between Title 1 schools and affluent schools require different types of rules, rule enforcements, and accommodations for learning.

 ### **Maintaining Appearances (Perception)**

+There are four levels of managers from best to worst (from what I've seen and heard):
+1. Competent and technical manager
+1. Competent, but non-technical manager
+1. Incompetent, but technical manager
+1. Incompetent and non-technical manager

 Let's say you've studied a field for several years, garnered a lot of experience, and you know what you're talking about.
 You know how to put out fires.
 You can solve things previously deemed impossible to fix.